elamani-drawing/rusty-bunny/readme.md

 - "tw" -> redirects to twitter.com
 - "tw @username" -> redirects to twitter.com/username
 - "gh" -> redirects to github.com
-- "gh username" -> redirects to github.com/username
+- "gh @username" -> redirects to github.com/username
-- "gh username/repo" -> redirects to github.com/username/repo
+- "gh @username/repo" -> redirects to github.com/username/repo
+- "gh search" -> make a search in github
 - ..for more commands see [list commands](/docs/list_command.md) Everything else redirects to a google search with your query.